 Unlike most other countries Austrian customs do not always consider temporary imports such as those for a vacation or business trip, or the import of goods by returning residents who have been outside of Austria for less than one year, as tax exempt, customs will assess shipments on a case by case basis.
 If Austrian customs assesses that duty and taxes are due, these will need to be paid by the receiver directly to the customs authority in Austria.

 Shipments of personal effects require a copy of the owner’s passport and a copy of their flight ticket to be uploaded to their Send My Bag account to demonstrate to customs authorities that they have travelled, or will be travelling to Austria from the country they are shipping from.
 In addition, customers relocating to Austria may be required to provide proof of their registration in Austria and confirmation of their reason for stay such as a letter from their University if studying, or employer if working.

 General customs information

 Personal effects are usually assessed as used items that have been in the sender’s possession for 6 months or more.
-If your bag is checked by Austrian customs and is found to contain brand new or commercial items your shipment may be assessed for customs duties and taxes.
 If you are sending Christmas gifts to Austria please check with Austrian customs so you are aware of potential customs duties, follow any advice given and attach all necessary documentation.